 Below are such examples of nahuatlisms in Mexican Spanish:

-Chapultepec: “grasshopper mountain”, from náhuatl chapolin (grasshopper) y tepetl (hill or mountain).
+Chapultepec: “grasshopper mountain”, from náhuatl chapolin (grasshopper) and tepetl (hill or mountain).

 Mazatlán: “place with lots of deer”, from náhuatl mazatl (deer).